John Daly Reviews Will with Family in the Off Chance They Outlive Him

 “As for my earthly remains,” he said, crushing a Busche light on his stomach, making impact with his liver, “I wanna be cremated.
 But not in no crematorium.”

-Duncan nodded solemnly.
+Duncan nodded bravely.

-“I intend to leave this world as I entered it… in a Hooters,” Daly said, locking eyes with each of his children, most of whom were conceived in various Hooters across the south.
+He scanned the table, making eye contact with each of his children, most of whom were conceived in various Hooters across the American South.

-Silence fell over the room.
+Silence fell over the happy gathering.

-Then John Daly grinned, popped a bacon-wrapped jalapeño into his mouth, and whispered:
+Then John Daly grinned, popped a bacon wrapped jalapeño into his mouth, and whispered:

 Drew Forbes